 There is no exam for this course.
 Students must pass outcomes or unit assessments which will be undertaken at the end of each unit, or through holistic or combined assessment across two or more units.

 Pupils who pass the course at level 5 can progress to level 6.
-Pupils who pass the course at level 5 or level 6 may progress to Higher Business Management or Higher Administration & IT.
+Pupils who pass the course may progress to Higher Business Management or Higher Administration & IT.